 While BCOM is a private and free-standing college, our unique partnership with NMSU allows students to enjoy the student life and campus community benefits that come with a major public university.
 Included in BCOM’s tuition and fees, students have access to many NMSU facilities and services such as athletic events, health resources, intramural sports, recreational facilities, and transportation.
-Using the BCOM/NMSU student ID, students may take advantage of the following resources on the NMSU campus:
+BCOM students with a BCOM ID may take advantage of the following resources on the NMSU campus:

 BCOM students have access to all transportation services available to NMSU students.

 - Aggie Transit– free on campus bus service operates 7:00am-6:00pm weekdays, no ID or pass required

 - Aggie U-Pass– present the Aggie U-Pass to board any City of Las Cruces RoadRUNNER transit route free of charge.
 Aggie U-Pass is available at the Parking Office with BCOM ID.

 - Crimson Cab late night taxi service– use your Pete’s Pass to obtain a free one-way ride home within the Las Cruces city limits between 9:00pm-5:00am every day.
 Crimson Cab is not available for rides to commercial locations.
 Pete’s Pass is available at the NMSU ID Card Office with BCOM ID.